 - Expand your network of professional contacts and possibly discover mentors

-- Link textbook information to the world of work
+- Link classroom information to the world of work